thoughtworks-jumpstart/guides/docs/frontend-web-development/why-react.md

 ## How is react different from bootstrap or material UI

-Bootstrap, Material UI and such are UI component library.
+Bootstrap, Material UI are UI component library.
 While it sounds the same, the difference is significant.
 A UI component library provides you with components ready for use.
-They are pre-build and already styled and have interaction functionality while a JS library like React can use to create custom components.
+They are pre-build and already styled and have interaction functionality while a JS library like React are use to create new components and group them together.

-A JS library used to create UI components is often used together with UI component libraries to speed up requirements.
-But for web applications that require very customised design, it might be better to use without a UI component library.
-Developers will have to spend too much time trying to make UI components similar to the required design.
-Updating the UI component libraries might cause breakage in the system also.
+A JS library used to create UI components like React is often used together with UI component libraries to speed up development time.

+For web applications that require a highly customised design, it might be better not to use any UI component library.
+Adding styles to components from a UI Component library requires some amount of time and effort.
+When updating the libraries, styles added might cause bugs or undesired behaviour, developers would have time to spend time checking the components carefully.

 If there is the flexibility to follow a UI component library, it will be best to use one.
 You will get the best of both worlds of being able to use a very well developer UI component library and use a JS library such as React to group components together to form Views.

 ## Why do we want to use a JS framework

 Having a JS framework for creating components gives structure to your code and encourage reusability of components.
-The timing to triggering a re-render can be a challenging task without a library helping you to keep track of your data has changed.
+The timing to triggering a re-render can be a challenging task without a library helping you to keep track of whether your data has changed.

 - Give structure
 - Encourage reusability